CampusPlusPlus/frontend/README.md

 ## Requirements

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+Make sure you have npm installed, for windows you can download it here: `https://nodejs.org/en/`

 To install the cli run: `npm i -g @angular/cli`

+In the Project folder run `npm install` to install all node modules

 ## Development server